-Beach nourishment can be viewed as a productive way of re-using material that has been extracted for another purpose including port dredging to facilitate navigation. https://climate-adapt.eea.europa.eu/metadata/adaptation-options/beach-and-shoreface-nourishment/#source habitats if done in the appropriate way.
-The material should be a suitable sediment match to that of the deposition area as it is understood to comprise mainly of the eroded material from the adjacent shore which has accumulated at the pier due to littoral drift.
+Beach nourishment can be viewed as a productive way of re-using material that has been extracted for another purpose includina port dredging to facilitate navigation. https://climateadapt.eea.europa.eu/metadata/adaptation-options/beach-and-shoreface-nourishment/#source area as it is understood to comprise mainly of the eroded material from the adjacent shore which has accumulated at the pier due to littoral drift.

-Using the material dredged from the harbour at Magheraroarty for the nourishment of the adjacent beach may be a useful way to utilise the dredged material for maintaining the beach and coastal dune
+Using the material dredged from the harbour at Magheraroarty for the nourishment of the adjacent beach may be a useful way to utilise the dredged material for maintaining the beach and coastal dune habitats if done in the appropriate way.
+The material should be a suitable sediment match to that of the deposition